 When choosing a cloud provider, there are many questions to consider.
 Do they have general liability insurance?
 Do they have cyber liability insurance?
 Are employee background checks kept confidential?
 How about authenticity?
 A good provider should do the above and be able to sign a contract that they are 100% US-based and will not outsource or allow any foreign nationals to access your data.
 Ensure they are willing to sign a contract that guarantees all of the above and will pay financial penalties if they knowingly lied or didn’t disclose anything that could make them non-CJIS compliant.

-The problem with some CJI Data Cloud Providers in the US
+The Problem With Some CJI Data Cloud Providers in the US

 CSA Assurance

-• Restrictions are implemented to prevent unauthorized users from accessing information they don’t need to do their jobs.
+- Providers must implement restrictions to prevent unauthorized users from accessing information they don’t need to do their jobs.

-• Uses multi-factor authentication (one-time passwords, phone or email authentication).
+- Uses multi-factor authentication (one-time passwords, phone or email authentication).

-• A computer left unattended will automatically log out after 30 minutes of inactivity.
+- A computer left unattended will automatically log out after 30 minutes of inactivity.

-• Every staff member with access to sensitive or confidential data undergoes a criminal background check.
+- Every staff member with access to sensitive or confidential data undergoes a criminal background check.

-How Ditto Transcripts Complies with CJIS
+How Ditto Transcripts Meets CJIS Requirements

 Ditto Transcripts specializes in law enforcement transcription solutions.
-Our trained law enforcement transcriptionists provide the best online transcription services using high-quality equipment.
-At Ditto Transcripts, we take the security of all law enforcement transcription seriously and are 100% CJIS compliant.
+Our trained law enforcement transcriptionists offer the best online transcription services, utilizing high-quality equipment.

 Limited Access